mjebdev/harbour-seachest/SECURITY.md

 For versions 0.3 and earlier, the OAuth authorization flow was done via a WebView component within the app.

-For version 0.3.1 onward, the OAuth authorization flow is done via the SFOS Browser.
-Upon completion of the authorization flow within the browser, the landing page will include a 'Copy Token' button to copy the access token (along with a refresh token).
-This JSON string is then retrieved by the app when the user clicks 'Save Token' after returning to the welcome screen.
-The clipboard is cleared following the retrieval of the string.
+From version 0.3.1 onward, the OAuth authorization flow utilizes the Amber Web Authorization Framework and is done via the SFOS Browser.
+The RedirectListener component detects the final redirect to localhost that has the required tokens as parameters.

 ## Reporting a Vulnerability